anonaddy/anonaddy/README.md

 Yes this will work with any provider, althought I can't guarantee it won't land in spam initially.

+#### **How do I reply to a forwarded email?**

+Each forwarded email has a Reply-To: header set.
+This header will look something like this:

+Reply-To: "sender@example.com" <alias+59fhbf7f1ea374c9182ac0f269m3192501fep210@johndoe.anonaddy.com>

+Where sender@example.com is the address of the person who sent you the email and the part between the '<' '>' is the alias (alias@johndoe.anonaddy.com in this case) that forwarded the email along with a "hash" added as an extension after the "+".
+In order to reply successfully you must keep this entire email address and display name intact, do not remove the "sender@example.com" display name part.

+To check if a reply has worked properly check in your dashboard if the reply count has been incremented for that alias.

 #### **Will people see my real email if I reply to a forwarded one?**

 No, your real email will not be shown, the email will look as if it has come from us instead.
 Just make sure not to include anything that might identify you when composing the reply, i.e. your full name.